Security Awareness Training

 It should also make them aware of the potential damage and impact of a successful social engineering attack, such as financial loss, business disruption, reputational damage, loss of productivity, and downtime amongst others.

-3 Tips to Make Sure Employee Awareness Training is Effective
+Three Tips to Make Sure Employee Awareness Training Is Effective

 Make learners look forward to, rather than dread awareness training.
 With more than 100 humor-driven high quality video modules, developed by TV and film professionals, Mimecast Awareness Training never gets boring.